sirebellum/qgis-segmentation/README.md

 ## Dependencies

 The tool should automatically try to install the required dependencies.
-To manually install the dependencies required by the tool, open your python console in QGIS and enter the following
+To manually install the dependencies required by the tool, open your python console in QGIS and enter the following lines:
-lines:

 ```
 import pip
-pip.main(["install", "scikit-learn", "opencv-python", "torch"])
+pip.main(["install", "scikit-learn", "torch"])
 ```

 If the above install does not work, or if you have other questions, please contact help@quantcivil.ai.